Not-so-bad, Large Sedona Loop

-The plateau portion of the Hot Loop trail is well defined (in dry conditions), cairned, and signed.
-Just before reaching Jacks Canyon trail the Schnebly trail enters from the north.
+The plateau portion of the Hot Loop Trail is well defined (in dry conditions), cairned, and signed.
+Just before reaching Jack's Canyon Trail #55 Schnebly Hill Trail #158 enters from the north.
 At the top of Jacks Canyon you can head down its trail and continue the loop.
-But... for extended play and added bonus, I highly recommend continuing up to Munds Mountain for spectacular view to the north and west to some of Sedona's classic red rock formations.
+But... for extended play and added bonus, I highly recommend continuing up to Munds Mountain Trail #77 for spectacular view to the north and west to some of Sedona's classic red rock formations.
 This out-and-back option adds another mile and 500' EC to the posted stats (making the loop 21M/3,600' AEC).
 As soon as you get up on top the terrain opens and just walk off-trail toward NW corner - maybe 100 yards?
 After the views head back down and catch the Jacks Canyon trail for the return back to the TH.
-This trail is pretty straightforward and detailed on its hike page.
+This trail is pretty straightforward and detailed on its guide page.

 Definitely not the best two trails in the Sedona area, but once you get way from the houses near the TH, it has a wilderness feel and no other hikers on the Saturday in mid April when we were there.
 Completed with a group of strong hikers in 9 hours.
 If you are looking for a big hike and something new give it a look.
 I may never do it again ???, but glad I came.
 Enjoy!
 Peace : )